"

 Non-Market Goods and Services in CBA

-When goods and services have no market, we still need to evaluate the impact of these goods and services as part of the evaluation of a policy or project.
+When goods and services have no market, we still need to evaluate the value of these goods and services as part of the evaluation of a policy or project.
 Consequently, shadow prices are used for valuing goods and services not actively traded on markets.
 For example, we often estimate shadow prices for:

 • Externalities

-• Public Goods
+• Public goods

-• Common Goods
+• Common goods

-Challenges of Non-Market Valuation
+Challenges of non-market valuation

 Non-market goods and services are also important for cost-benefit analysis.
 Even though non-market goods and services are not traded on markets, evaluating them as part of a CBA is crucial to calculating the total economic welfare.
 So even though we do not know the price, we still need to take into account the economic value of non-market goods and services.